core-wg/href/draft-ietf-core-href.md

 [^status]

 [^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
-    The present revision –14 of this draft picks up comments from the shepherd review.
+    The present revision –14 of this draft picks up comments from the shepherd review and adds sections on CoAP integration and on `cri` application-oriented literals for the Extended Diagnostic
+    Notation.\\
+    This revision still contains open issues and is intended to serve as a snapshot while the processing of the shepherd review is being completed.

 --- middle